rrudolph/npmap-builder/README.md

 # NPMap Builder

-The NPMap Builder provides a graphical interface that can be used to build maps on top of the [NPMap JavaScript library](https://github.com/nationalparkservice/npmap).
+The NPMap Builder is a graphical interface that can be used to build maps with the [NPMap JavaScript library](https://github.com/nationalparkservice/npmap).
 The builder is intended to be a quick start for building and deploying maps to the web.
-It is not intended to cover every use case, and it never will.
-This means that those who want to add advanced functionality to their map will still need to understand at least the basics of JavaScript and utilize NPMap's [API](http://www.nps.gov/npmap/support/library/api/).
+It is not intended to cover every use case - and it never will.
+This means that those who want to add advanced functionality or customizations to their map will still need to utilize the NPMap libarary's [API](http://www.nps.gov/npmap/support/library/api/).

-That being said, output from the builder should provide a good starting point for all maps - even those that have a lot of advanced/custom requirements.
+That being said, output from the builder should provide a good starting point for all maps - even those that require additional customizations.

 # Status

 This project is very much a work-in-progress.
-Consider the code pre-alpha.
+Consider the code pre-alpha and the feature set incomplete.

 # License